 A student or scholar who performs services or produces a product in exchange for pay receives "compensation" for his or her work and is generally considered to be an employee of the university.
 This employee compensation may take the form of wages or salary (depending on permanency, level of employee benefits, job duties, etc.).
 Wage and salary payments, in the university context, can be broken down further into such categories as student employment, work-study, teaching assistantships, and others.
 All such payments are processed through Payroll Services.

-Payments received in connection with the performance of past, present or future services by a student are taxable income, subject to federal, state and FICA tax withholding by the university.
-Federal and state income taxes are withheld throughout the year based on Form W-4, Employee's Withholding Allowance Certificate (PDF), completed by the student.
+Payments received in connection with the performance of past, present or future services by a student or scholar are taxable income, subject to federal, state and FICA tax withholding by the university.
+Federal and state income taxes are withheld throughout the year based on Form W-4, Employee's Withholding Allowance Certificate (PDF), completed by the student or scholar.
 The tax law provides for an exemption from FICA for students receiving payments who are also enrolled in and regularly attending classes at the university (also referred to as the "student FICA" exemption).

-Furthermore, Payroll Services is responsible for keeping a record of all the payments and deductions that were made to each student-employee during the year.
-Each student should seek to understand the entries made on their paychecks and on their pay stubs and should verify their accuracy on a contemporaneous basis to avoid compounding the problems.
+Furthermore, Payroll Services is responsible for keeping a record of all the payments and deductions that were made to each employee during the year.
+Students and scholars should seek to understand the entries made on their paychecks and on their pay stubs and should verify their accuracy on a contemporaneous basis to avoid compounding the problems.

 At the end of the year, the university reports the total of all payments involving services (from all GW departments, positions and semesters within the calendar year), along with any related income and employment taxes withheld, on Form W-2, Wage and Tax Statement.
-Form W-2 is provided to the student and the IRS.
-The student is required to report this income on his or her annual personal income tax return.
+Form W-2 is provided to the student/scholar and the IRS.
+Students and scholars are required to report this income on their annual personal income tax returns.